About Us

 Mission Statement

-To engage Black women in California experiencing opioid use disorder by providing culturally relevant resources about MAT and other treatment options that empower their commitment to healing.
+To engage Black women in California experiencing substance use disorder by providing culturally relevant resources and treatment options that empower their commitment to physical, spiritual and mental healing.

 Why We Do It

-And despite this disproportionate impact, our sisters have been left out of the opioid use disorder treatment conversation and experience a lack of culturally relevant care.
+And despite this disproportionate impact, our sisters have been left out of the substance use disorder treatment conversation and experience a lack of culturally relevant care.

 See Her Bloom is here to ensure that Black women are a part of the treatment conversation and are treated with care to change the statistics.

-No longer will our sisters be treated with stigma.
+No longer will our sisters be treated with stigma and shame.

-No longer will our sisters’ opioid addiction increase.
+No longer will our sisters’ substance use disorder increase.

 Moving forward we will only #SeeHerBloom.